-The Government of Mauritius shall provide the Agency with reports as detailed in Articles 59-68 in respect of nuclear material subject to safeguards under this Agreement.
+The Netherlands Antilles shall provide the Agency with reports as detailed in Articles 59-68 in respect of nuclear material subject to safeguards under this Agreement.

 Reports shall be made in English, French, Russian or Spanish, except as otherwise specified in the Subsidiary Arrangements.